 OhioLINK is part of Ohio’s ongoing tradition in pioneering library automation.
 The Ohio State University and others in Ohio began integrating campus library systems at an early date.
 In the 1960s, state funds supported the development of OCLC, then called the Ohio College Library Center.
 OCLC has since grown into an international organization with a database of 30 million entries representing materials held in more than 10,000 libraries.

 In 2013, OhioLINK was brought under the umbrella of the Ohio Technology Consortium.
 OH-TECH provides administrative support to Ohio’s statewide technology infrastructure, which includes OhioLINK, the Ohio Academic Resources Network (OARnet), the Ohio Supercomputer Center (OSC), eStudent Services and the newly established Research and Innovation Center.
-Funded by the Ohio General Assembly through the Ohio Board of Regents, OH-TECH reports to the Chancellor of the Board of Regents.
+Funded by the Ohio General Assembly through the Ohio Department of Higher Education, OH-TECH reports to the Chancellor of the Department of Higher Education.